wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 = 1.01 =
 2014-08-16
-Remove <p>s and headers that contain only [!] ... [/!] comments.
+Remove paragraph marks and headers that contain only [!] ... [/!] comments.
 Paragraph marks that remained after comments were deleted were taking space.

-qwizcards: Remove <br />s after textentry.
+qwizcards: Remove breaks after textentry.

 qwizcards: Remove spacing/margins from back side.